dtischler95/peptideTransformer/RESULTS.md

 *****************************************************
 - to adress the distribution of labels in our train data I tried to implement a weighted sampler for the train data and eval data

-- i could also use a weighted loss function
+- I could also use a weighted loss function

+- [ ] Do I really need this????

 ********